Skip to main content

 - Purchasable (bought with in-game “cash”; usually some form of item/utility)

-- Signature (unique to each agent and “free”; needs to cool down before 2nd use)
+- Signature (unique to each agent and “free”; needs to cool down before 2nd use during the same round)

 - Ultimate (powerful abilities that are charged by completing objectives, eliminating opponents, or collecting “ultimate orbs” around the map)